ewilan-riviere/scout-seeker/README.md

 ## Usage

-You have to pass the directory to scan as an argument, and you can pass an output file with the `-o` option.
+You have to pass the directory to scan as an argument.

+Optional arguments:

+- `-o` or `--output`: to specify the output file, by default it will be `./output.json`.

 ```bash
 scout /path/to/directory -o=/path/to/output.json